wejdeneHaouari/mini-project-hyperledger/README.md

 pfizer admin agrees to using the channel's default `Endorsement` policy, which in the case of the `mychannel` test channel requires a majority of organizations on the channel to endorse a transaction.
-All transactions, whethis valid or invalid, will be recorded on the [ledger blockchain](../ledger/ledger.html#blockchain), but only valid transactions will update the [world state](../ledger/ledger.html#world-state).
+All transactions, whether valid or invalid, will be recorded on the [ledger blockchain](../ledger/ledger.html#blockchain), but only valid transactions will update the [world state](../ledger/ledger.html#world-state).

 ### Install and approve the smart contract as WHO